terencesaw86/TrollVNC/README.md

 - Priority support and troubleshooting assistance
 - Sustainable development through your contribution

-### Free and Open Source

 If you prefer, you can always build TrollVNC yourself directly from the source.
-Historical builds can be obtained from the latest GitHub Actions artifacts.

 ### Your choice: